 Mystic Paper Beasts

-Marya Ursin is the Artistic Director for the Beasts, and is Executive Director of the Dragon’s Egg.
+Marya Ursin is the Artistic Director for the Beasts, and is Executive Director of their perfance space, Dragon’s Egg Studio.
 She writes and performs for the Beasts, and is a member of the NYC based dance troupe, SITU.
-She is a trained dancer (Merce Cunningham) and mime (Marcel Marceau), and teaches at t he National Theatre Institute and at Connecticut College.
+She is a trained dancer (Merce Cunningham) and mime (Marcel Marceau), and teaches at the National Theatre Institute and at Connecticut College.
 As a dancer in NYC and beyond, she has performed at BAM, DTW, the Whitney Museum, Walker Arts Center, and many other sites.
-(BA Swarthmore College, MA in process, in Integrative Health and Healing, 500 RYT yoga teacher, massage therapist).
+(BA Swarthmore College, MA in Integrative Health and Healing, 500 RYT yoga teacher, massage therapist)

-Dan Potter has a BA from Harvard University, a master’s degree in Architecture from the Harvard School of Design, and has additionally studied sculpture, painting, and drawing extensively in the USA and in Strasbourg.
+Dan Potter has a BA from Harvard University, an MA in Architecture from the Harvard School of Design, and has additionally studied sculpture, painting, and drawing extensively in the USA and in Strasbourg.
 He shows his work at galleries in NY, CT., RI, Vietnam, Turkey, Mexico.
-He is the primary mask maker for the Beasts, and performs with the company, which he co founded in 1976.
+He is the primary mask maker for the Beasts, and performs with the company, which he co-founded in 1976.

 Marya and Dan have co-written and illustrated two storybooks for children, and are working on a third.

 We all were mesmerized and loved your performance!
 As I visited classes that last 45 minutes of the day, the teachers were full of praise for you.
 For those who were not able to attend, I raved about you, the performance, and your creations, and I will continue to do so.
 I also am telling people about YAMA, which looks like a wonderful resource for various arts experiences for all ages.